How Does ChatGPT Work? A Plain-English Explanation

 ChatGPT is one of several large language models now available to the public.
 Google's Gemini, Microsoft's Copilot (which is powered by OpenAI's models), and Anthropic's Claude are the primary competitors.
 Each is built on transformer architecture and trained on large text datasets, but they differ in their training approaches, safety policies, and areas of strength.

 Anthropic's Claude, for example, was developed with a deliberate focus on AI safety and uses a training approach called Constitutional AI to make its behavior more predictable and transparent.
-Claude is widely regarded as following detailed instructions reliably and being more forthcoming about what it does not know.
+Claude is widely regarded as following detailed instructions reliably and being more forthcoming about what it doesn't know.
 For a detailed breakdown of who owns Claude and how it compares to ChatGPT, read our article on who owns Claude AI.

 How Different Users Are Using ChatGPT